en

 Add a plugin preset

-5. Finally, each DSS user who needs access to SharePoint Online will have to go to Profile & settings > Credentials from their account.
+5. Finally, each Dataiku user who needs access to SharePoint Online will have to go to Profile & settings > Credentials from their account.
 Click the edit button for the SharePoint preset you are configuring.
 This will redirect you to a Microsoft Single Sign On page.
 Log in to the account if necessary click Yes

 Dataiku DSS screenshot showing the authorization token request